How Big Do Labrador Retrievers Get? Size & Growth Guide

 Weight Chart by Age

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Labrador Retrievers have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and elbow dysplasia.
+Plan Labrador Retrievers care around a large body size, heavy shedding, and the breed's documented predisposition toward hip dysplasia and elbow dysplasia.

 Male vs Female Size